-racketeering laws.
-Sharon Eubanks, a legal expert who was the Department of Justice's lead counsel in the historic tobacco case, U.S. v.
-Philip Morris USA, Inc., et al., suggested in a news article that "[i]f investigators find evidence that fossil fuel companies hid knowledge about climate change from the public, those could be held liable under the federal Racketeer Influenced and Corrupt Organizations Act (RICO)...like Philip Morris and other cigarette companies."
-The U.S. Department of Justice has referred the Exxon matter to the FBI.
+Legal expert Sharon Eubanks, who was the Department of Justice's lead counsel in the historic tobacco case, U.S. v.
+Philip Morris USA, et al., 155 suggested in a news article that "if the ongoing investigations reveal that "fossil fuel companies hid knowledge about climate change from the public, those could be held liable under the federal Racketeer Influenced and Corrupt Organizations Act (RICO)...like Philip Morris and other cigarette companies."
+156 In addition to the state attorneys general investigations, the U.S. Department of Justice has referred the Exxon matter to the FBI.
+157

 The investigations by the attorneys general are relevant to this Petition.
 First, Exxon is the subject of all the investigations.
 Second, the Philippines and its citizens are acutely vulnerable to the impacts of climate change, like the U.S. Virgin Islands for instance.
-If companies, such as Exxon, are found to have misled consumers and investors in the U.S. for decades, then this would have "robbed" Filipinos, and humanity as a whole, "a generation's worth of time to reverse climate change" and fuelled the human rights impacts being experienced today.
+If companies, such as Exxon, are found to have misled consumers and investors in the U.S. for decades, then this would have "robbed" Filipinos, and humanity as a whole, "a generation's